EngTranslate/Proyectos/guid.md

 1. [Create a New project](#).
 You can do this by forking the template project and giving it a new name.
 2. You should now be able to just fill the data in for each section.
 If you need to add a new section you can; you don't have to stick to the template.
 You should be able to find general instructions in each section.
+3. Once all the information is together you will need to [Compose the final draft](https://github.com/EngTranslate/Proyectos/blob/master/compose.md) from the sections.